kedro-org/kedro/docs/source/deployment/aws_step_functions.md

 ## Final thought

-One major benefit of running a Kedro pipeline in a serverless computing platform is the ability to take advantage of other services from the same provider.
-For example, AWS has recently announced a [Feature Store for SageMaker](https://aws.amazon.com/sagemaker/feature-store/).
-We could easily use it as the Features layer in [Kedro's Data Engineering convention](../faq/faq.md#what-is-data-engineering-convention).
+One major benefit of running a Kedro pipeline in a serverless computing platform is the ability to take advantage of other services from the same provider, such as the use of the AWS [feature store for SageMaker](https://aws.amazon.com/sagemaker/feature-store/) to store features data.